 Individually, team members will need to follow the policies, ensuring they are doing everything they can to guard sensitive information and documents.

-Here are nine ideas for securing your documents.
+Here are nine reliable practices for securing your documents.

 For the majority of organizations, paper documents become a greater security risk than digital documents.
 A team member could lose a hard copy of a document, or someone could carry it out of the building without anyone’s knowledge.